developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/setup/index.md

 **Applies only to Enterprise Browser 1.5 (and higher) for Android**.
 After Enterprise Browser is launched for the first time following installation, subsequent launches still check the `/<internal_mem_root_dir>/EnterpriseBrowser/` directory for new versions of the `Config.xml` and/or `keycodemapping.xml` files for processing as described above.
 Therefore, new versions of those settings files should be placed in the `/<internal_mem_root_dir>/EnterpriseBrowser/` directory.
 The next time Enterprise Browser is restarted, copies of the new settings file(s) will automatically be placed in the appropriate locations for execution and backup, and the original(s) will be deleted.

 ### Mass Deployment
-The Enterprise Browser runtimes and configuration and licensing files can be deployed to one or more devices using Zebra [Stage Now](/stagenow/2-3/gettingstarted/) or an MDM system by adapting the instructions in the Manual Deployment section, above.
+The Enterprise Browser runtimes and configuration and licensing files can be deployed to one or more devices using Zebra [StageNow](/stagenow/2-3/gettingstarted/) or an MDM system by adapting the instructions in the Manual Deployment section, above.

 -----